KNU-BrainAI/KNU-BrainAI/README.md

 This github is for our lab stuff including lab website, code, research projects, and etc. <br/>
 Please visit our <a href="https://knu-brainai.github.io/">Lab Website</a> to get more information.

-✨ We are currently working on undergraduate capstone projects in a GitHub Organization.<br/>
+✨ We have done undergraduate capstone projects in a GitHub Organization.<br/>
 Please visit our <a href="https://github.com/KNU-BrainAI-Capstone2021">Organization</a> to get more information.

 <!--